EarthByte/pyBacktrack/docs/pybacktrack_overview.rst

 ...where the ``-w`` option specifies the input drill site file ``pybacktrack_examples/test_data/ODP-114-699-Lithology.txt``, the ``-d`` option specifies the desired columns (``age`` and ``average_tectonic_subsidence``) of the output file, and ``DSDP-36-327_backstrip_decompat.txt`` is the output file.

-There are other command-line options available to the ``backstrip`` module (use the ``--help`` option to list them) but they all have default values and hence only need to be specified if the default does not suit.

 .. note:: ``average_tectonic_subsidence`` is an *average* of the minimum and maximum tectonic subsidences, that are in turn a result
           of the minimum and maximum water depths specified in the drill site file.

+There are other command-line options available to the ``backstrip`` module (use the ``--help`` option to list them) but they all have default values and hence only need to be specified if the default does not suit.

+.. note:: The ``backstrip`` module is covered in more detail :ref:`here <pygplates_backstrip>`.

 .. _pybacktrack_running_the_age_to_depth_script: